LuayALTAANI/Socket.IO/README.md

-Here’s a README you can drop straight into README.md in that repo:

 # Socket.IO Realtime Demo

 This repository is a simple **client–server demo using Socket.IO** to show how real-time, bidirectional communication works between a browser and a Node.js backend.